Nicole Rempel, Chief Councillor

 Candace Newman, Councillor

-Candace is the daughter of Cherie and Steve Newman, granddaughter of Ann-Marie Hardy, and is a member of the Säsitla family.
+Candace is the daughter of Cherie and Steve Newman, granddaughter of Ann-Marie Hardy, and is Säsitla.

 Over the last decade, Candace has focused her time on exploring and caring for the environment – from kayaking, hiking and paddleboarding to bear watching and wildlife touring throughout the BC Coast and into southeast Alaska.
 Her most recent roles with the Nation have brought her focus back to her homelands; first as a Guardian Watchman and then as an Archaeology Referrals Coordinator, protecting K’ómoks Cultural Heritage sites and reviewing archaeology related project referrals.
 Her adventures have brought her to many beautiful places on the coast and have continually strengthened her dedication to care for our lands and waters.

 In her spare time, Candace enjoys sewing, cooking, and gardening, and of course, adventuring.
-She is an off-reserve member but lives locally in Cumberland with her partner and dog.
+She recently moved back to the reserve and is incredibly happy to be back in the community.

-Candace is serving her first term as a Councillor for K’ómoks and does not take this responsibility lightly.
-Her council portfolios include Lands and Natural Resources, Language and Culture, and Fisheries and Aquaculture.
+Candace is serving her second term as a Councillor for K’ómoks and does not take this responsibility lightly.
+Her council portfolios include Lands and Natural Resources, Education, and Emergency Planning.
 She is looking forward to working together with her fellow council members and the community to ensure all families are included.

 Susan Savoie, Councillor